-No, the real poop in this scenario does not relate to fertilizer.
+No—the real poop in this scenario does not relate to fertilizer.

-The work requires a strong knowledge base, but it's certainly less stressful than other jobs.
-In fact, it can actually relieve stress.
-However, working in a retail nursery is like no other type of work, and it involves variables that those who have never done it may not realize.
-Let's take a look at what it means to be a retail nurseryman, and why it isn't just a shear (misspelling intentional) walk in the park.
+The work requires a strong knowledge base, but it's certainly less stressful than other jobs—in fact, it can actually relieve stress.
+But working in a retail nursery is like no other type of work, and it involves variables that those who have never done it may not realize.
+Let's take a look at what it means to be a retail nurseryman, and why it isn't just a shear walk in the park.

 Sure, working at a high-stress job isn't a good thing.
-And yet, the opposite extreme can waver on tedium.
-Deadheading (removing faded flowers from) flowering annuals is relaxing for a while, but again, it gets monotonous.
-It can really get to a person, even though most Deadheads are pretty relaxed.
+But the opposite extreme can waver on tedium.
+Deadheading (removing faded flowers from) flowering annuals is relaxing for a while, but it becomes tedious pretty quickly.

 The same goes for dragging hoses around to keep the nursery properly watered during hot summer weather—especially after four, eight, or even ten hours.
 And that "dragging" is no joke; to work in a plant nursery you'll need to lift heavy things, sometimes as much as fifty pounds, and rearrange heavy potted plants throughout your day.